-The weighted average per share grant date fair value of PRSUs granted during the first quarter of Fiscal 2015 was \$1.56.
-The Company recorded expense of approximately \$12,300 associated with its PRSUs during the first quarter of Fiscal 2015.
-As of June 30, 2014, there was approximately \$0.2 million of total compensation cost related to unvested PRSUs that is expected to be recognized as expense over a weighted average period of 2.8 years.
+There were no PRSUs granted during the three months ended September 30, 2014.
+The weighted average per share grant date fair value of PRSUs granted during the six months ended September 30, 2014 was \$1.56.
+The Company recorded expense of approximately \$24,800 associated with its PRSUs during the three months ended September 30, 2014.
+The Company recorded expense of approximately \$37,100 associated with its PRSUs during the six months ended September 30, 2014.
+As of September 30, 2014, there was approximately \$0.2 million of total compensation cost related to unvested PRSUs that is expected to be recognized as expense over a weighted average period of 2.5 years.
 Such compensation expense is recognized over the corresponding requisite service period and will be adjusted in subsequent reporting periods if the Company's assessment of the probable level of achievement of the performance goals changes.